My complete and up-to-date travel guide featuring the best things to do in Kotor, Montenegro!

 - Read These Montenegro Travel FAQs Before You Visit Kotor

-- More Balkans Travel Guides & Adventure Inspiration
+- More Montenegro Travel Guides & Adventure Inspiration

 Quicklist: Here are the Best Kotor Tours & Experiences

-- Epic Montenegro Day Trip from Dubrovnik - visit the top attractions including the old city and bay of Kotor on an easy and cost-effective day trip.
+Don't have time to stay in Kotor?
+Visit the top attractions including the old city and bay of Kotor on an easy and cost-effective day trip from the Croatian city of Dubrovnik.

 25 Best Things to do in Kotor